A Novel Method to Constrain Tidal Quality Factor from A Non-synchronized Exoplanetary System: Method

 Let us suppose a situation in which an observed $(\Omega_\mathrm{orb},\Omega_\mathrm{spin})$ in a star-planet system is located in the forbidden region for an arbitrary guessed set of $(q,Q'_0)$.
 This discrepancy indicates that the initial guess of $Q'_0$ was too small for this $q$ value; we can derive $Q'_\mathrm{0,lim}(>Q'_0)$ that gives the unstable manifold passing exactly through the observed $(\Omega_\mathrm{orb},\Omega_\mathrm{spin})$.
 The same procedure can be done for different $q$ values so that we can derive the lower bound, $Q'_\mathrm{0,lim}(q)$, as a function of $q$.
 We note that, as long as the observed point is located inside the maximum forbidden region derived from $ Q'_0 = Q_\mathrm{min}$ and $q=0$ (the gray solid line in Figure \ref{fig:unstable_manifold}), the existence of $Q'_\mathrm{0,lim}(q) \ge Q'_\mathrm{min}$ is guaranteed.

 The novelty of our method is that the unstable manifold does not depend on time and the initial condition of the system.
 If one can fix the five ``given parameters'' listed in Table \ref{tab:parameter}, a single set of observed $(\Omega_\mathrm{orb},\Omega_\mathrm{spin})$ in a star-planet system at any evolutionary stage can constrain the tidal quality factor in the two-dimensional $(q,Q'_0)$ parameter space.
+Although this study does not take into account finite eccentricity, $e$, and spin-orbit inclination, $i$, our method can be applied without error as long as $e$ and $i$ are (nearly) zero at the time of observation, even if these took finite values during the evolution before the observation (see the discussion in Section \ref{subsec:non-zero-e-i}).

 From an astrophysical point of view, our method gives an upper bound on the tidal torque from a close-in Jovian planet orbiting around a slowly rotating low-mass star.
 If such s system is observed in the lower right side of the phase space, it will provide a stringent constraint on the tidal torque because sufficiently weak tidal interaction is required to avoid the stellar spin-up by the transfer of AM from the planet.
 Since this methodology is simple and straightforward, our method is applicable to general tidal torque recipes \citep[e.g.,][]{Barker2020MNRAS} besides the parametrization in equation (\ref{eq:Q_model}).